nephoseu/JJPowerPlatform/PowerApps/Lab0.md

 ==================================================

 Your next task is to check the Power Automate license.
+1. Go to [https://make.powerapps.com/](https://make.powerapps.com/) and sign in with your account.
+If you don't get any popups about getting a trial, you have your license active.
+However, if prompted to do so, feel free to activate a trial license which you will use throughout the lab.
 1. Go to [https://powerautomate.microsoft.com/](https://powerautomate.microsoft.com/?azure-portal=true) and sign in with the account that you're using for the labs.
 If you don't get any popups about getting a trial, you have your license active.
 However, if prompted to do so, feel free to activate a trial license which you will use throughout the lab.